SlabyLol/SilvFox/README.md

 This is the **SilvFox Dark Version**: a dark-themed chat interface powered by ChatGPT.

 ## Installation & Start
-1. INSTALL node.js from browser LINK: https://nodejs.org/en/download    CLICK ON GREEN DOWNLOAD BUTTON
+1. INSTALL node.js from browser LINK: https://nodejs.org/en/download    GO DOWN TO WINDOWSinstaller.msi
 2. Clone the repository or unzip the downloaded ZIP.
 3. Double-click **setup_silvfox.bat**.
 4. The server will start automatically and your browser will open.